FormalLanguageConstrainedPathQuerying/CFPQ_Data/docs/tutorial.rst

 Grammars
 --------

-You can create your own grammar or use a predefined one.
+Also, we can create our own grammar or use a predefined one.

 Regular grammars
 ^^^^^^^^^^^^^^^^